semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 *\_version* is the **version of your document**.
 This is the famous **versioning** I talked about earlier.

-#### Full Example : Create Jon Snow
+#### Full Example: Create Jon Snow

 Let's say now we want to add a **Document** which represents *Jon Snow*.
 If you don't know who *Jon Snow* is, ... *Erf*, I am really disappointed.
-Here's the answer : [https://fr.wikipedia.org/wiki/Jon_Snow](https://fr.wikipedia.org/wiki/Jon_Snow).
+Here's the answer: [https://fr.wikipedia.org/wiki/Jon_Snow](https://fr.wikipedia.org/wiki/Jon_Snow).
 Its type would be *"character"* and it will stands in the *"game_of_thrones"* index.

 To perform this operation, we need to use a JSON data file.
 I provided it in the Github repository, under the `queries/basics/add_document.json` file.

-Its content is the following :
+Its content is the following:

 {% highlight json %}
 {